 Listing below market value is certainly not on the top of recommended strategies, but before you dismiss the idea, sit with it for a minute.

 In an area where there may be several luxury properties for sale, a small dip below what the market is supporting may be just the thing you need.
 You’ll cast a wider net that still includes qualified buyers, and you might be able to stir up a bit of competition that could launch a bidding war if the property has sufficient appeal.

 It’s a luxury property marketing strategy worth keeping in your back pocket for the right situation.

 You’re a resourceful agent and likely have your own list of creative and unique ideas for marketing luxury homes and properties.
 Add these ideas to your toolbox and you’ll have more options you can choose from.

-If you’re an agent new to the luxury real estate market, then check out: 5 Principles New Luxury Real Estate Agents Need to Follow When Marketing Luxury Homes.
+If you’re an agent new to the luxury real estate market, then check out: 5 Tips New Luxury Agents Need for Marketing Luxury Homes.